bihealth/bih-cluster/bih-cluster/docs/first-steps/episode-2.md

 # Set the memory per CPU.
 Units can be given in T|G|M|K.
 #SBATCH --mem-per-cpu=100M

-# Set the partition to be used (-p or --partition).
+# Optionally, set the partition to be used (-p or --partition).
 #SBATCH --partition=medium

 # Set the expected running time of your job (-t or --time).